dmitigr/pgfe/README.md

 The urgent TODO-list includes support of:

-  - Large Objects via IO streams of the Standard C++ library;
+  - [Large Objects][lob] via IO streams of the Standard C++ library;
   - conversions for `dmitigr::pgfe::Composite` data type;
-  - yet more convenient work with arrays of variable dimensions;
+  - yet more convenient work with arrays of variable dimensions at runtime;
   - COPY command;
   - C API.